chloealbright/DevHiveMind/Web/Requests/Other Methods.md

 tags:
 author:
   - jacgit18
+Comments: This documentation discusses other request.
-Status:
+Status: Refinement
 Started:
 EditDate:
 Relates:
 ---
+## **CONNECT Method: Two-Way Communication**

-CONNECT -> method starts two-way communications with the requested resource.
-It can be used to open a tunnel.
-For example, the CONNECT method can be used to access websites that use SSL (HTTPS).
-The client asks an HTTP Proxy server to tunnel the TCP connection to the desired destination.
-The server then proceeds to make the connection on behalf of the client.
-Once the connection has been established by the server, the Proxy server continues to proxy the TCP stream to and from the client.
+The CONNECT method initiates two-way communications with the requested resource and can establish a tunnel.
+For instance, it is commonly used to access SSL-secured websites (HTTPS).
+In this scenario, the client requests an HTTP Proxy server to tunnel the TCP connection to the intended destination.
+The server then establishes the connection on behalf of the client, maintaining proxying of the TCP stream between the client and the server.

+## **OPTIONS Method: Communication Options Inquiry**
-OPTIONS -> method requests permitted communication options for a given URL or server.
-A client can specify a URL with this method, or an asterisk (\*) to refer to the entire server.

-sending OPTIONS with api URL gives you info on all api allowed functionality which is useful if you don't have documentation
+The OPTIONS method requests permitted communication options for a specified URL or server.
+Clients can specify a URL with this method or use an asterisk (\*) to encompass the entire server.
+Sending OPTIONS with an API URL provides information on all allowed functionalities, serving as a useful tool in the absence of documentation.

+## **TRACE Method: Message Loop-Back Test**

-TRACE -> method performs a message loop-back test along the path to the target resource, providing a useful debugging mechanism.
+The TRACE method performs a message loop-back test along the path to the target resource, offering a valuable debugging mechanism for analyzing the communication path.